 - ANU College ANU Joint Colleges of Science

 - Course subject Environmental Science

-- Describe the natural and anthropogenic drivers of past environmental change at a global as well as regional level.
+- Describe the natural and anthropogenic drivers of past environmental change at a global, regional and local scale.

 - Describe and explain the techniques that are used to reconstruct past environmental conditions in Australia and abroad.